GERMAN STUDIES ASSOCIATION: CALL FOR SEMINAR PROPOSALS

 Seminar conveners will have the opportunity to propose a cluster of pieces representing the work of the seminar for publication in Konturen, a peer-reviewed, online, open-access journal of international and interdisciplinary German Studies.
 Please note: although the portal for applications for publication in Konturen will only open after the conference is over, conveners may address their interest in this project in their seminar description.

-Please get in touch with both of us if you have any questions about the seminars or proposal process.
+Please get in touch with any of the Seminar Committee members if you have any questions about the seminars or proposal process.
 Thank you for your support of the GSA’s seminar program!